 - Infrastructure Setup.
 Initial setup for the performance testing (for example, cloud environment, tool installation, etc.).

 - Performance Test Approach.
 How we’re going to carry out the test.
-We should start with baseline test creation with less number of users, and then gradually we can increase the users and perform different type of tests like stress, endurance, etc.
+We should start with a baseline test with a smaller number of users, and then gradually we can increase the users and perform different type of tests like stress, endurance, etc.

 - Entry and Exit Criteria.
 This is very important.
 We should always start performance testing when there are zero functional defects.
 Same way we should document when we can stop performance testing.